-No one does Christmas markets like Europe, and this European Christmas market itinerary by train proves it!
+No one does Christmas markets quite like Europe, and this European Christmas market itinerary by trainย that I’ve designed is here to prove it!

-If you are short on time and can’t commit to the full two weeks, check out my 7-Day European Christmas Market by Train adventure for a shorter, equally magical escape.
+If you are short on time and canโt commit to the full two weeks, check out my 7-Day European Christmas Market by Train adventure for a shorter, but equally magical escape.

 Why Choose a European Christmas Market Itinerary by Train

-No long waits at airports, no holiday traffic jams: just grab a few snacks, hop on a train, and within a couple of hours, you’ll be right in the heart of a completely different city, moments away from visiting its wonderful Christmas markets.
+No long waits at airports, no holiday traffic jams: just grab a few snacks, hop on a train, and within a couple of hours, youโll be right in the heart of a completely different city.

 Where to Start Your European Christmas Market Itinerary by Train